QuackitsQuinn/OllieOllieAusum/README.md

 Hey!
 Im ollie.
 I am a high school student that cant focus on school work so i code instead.

-I know python and java
+I know python and java.
+Does that mean I know it well?
+No.

 snakes, snake, snek
 <!---